HassanHarajly/springboot-app/README.md

 the api will add the barcode into another table to be added to the previous database.
 ### Note:
-the database authentication information in application.properties is purposefully not commited, if you would like to see the api at work send harajlyhassan@gmail.com an email and he will turn on the pcf instance that it is deployed to(its turned off to save some money as the author develops the api locally).
+the database authentication information in application.properties is purposefully not commited, if you would like to see the api at work send harajlyhassan@gmail.com an email and he will turn on the pcf instance that it is deployed (its turned off to save some money as the author develops the api locally).
 ## Running:
 mvn package